CodeKommissar/The-WebDev-Blog/content/html/first_steps.md

-In Atom, at the left side of your screen, there should be the "HTML" directory graphically represented and the "index.html" nested inside of it, double click the "index.html" file and your screen should look similar to this:
+In Atom, at the left side of your screen, there should be the "HTML" directory graphically represented and the "index.html" nested inside of it, double click the "index.html" file.

+Your screen should look similar to this:

 ![Screenshot of Atom Editor](html_editor.png)